Wide Putin Walking: Memes

 A popular "wide" version of the internet meme was uploaded to YouTube on 27 May 2020, with the title "Wide Putin Walking".
 As of September 2022, the video had several million views.
 Soon, a Discord server called "ITS HIM" was created to share the meme with other online communities.
 According to Google Trends, searches for the "Wide Putin" meme increased sharply around the world in late May and early June 2020.

-In early June, dozens of video "remixes" appeared on YouTube.
-Users changed the music, the video style, and Putin's proportions.

-Another popular video was called "Wide Putin Walking but every time he turns he gets wider."
-In it, Vladimir Putin becomes more and more stretched out each time he turns a corner.
-YouTube also saw hour-long and even 10-hour-long versions of Putin walking through the hallway.
+In early June, multiple variants of the meme appeared on YouTube where users would set the video to different music, video styles, and Putin's proportions.
+Notable example of this includes the popular video "Wide Putin Walking but every time he turns he gets wider", where Vladimir Putin becomes more and more stretched out each time he turns a corner, while others show 1 and even 10-hour-long versions of Putin walking through the hallway.

 The meme gradually spread to other platforms like Twitter.
 Sometimes, the original "wide" Putin video was shared without any changes.
 On Reddit, the video became a template, users added different captions to it to create new jokes.
 Russian and American TikTokers quickly started making their own parodies using the meme.
 As The Moscow Times noted, one comment on the original YouTube video described the meme as: "The feeling when a 5-year-old calls a 14-year-old 'sir'".